 Juveniles that engage in conduct that would be a crime if committed by an adult can be “charged” with an act of delinquency pursuant to a petition.
 A petition is the mechanism by which the Court obtains jurisdiction over the juvenile.
 If a juvenile is found delinquent of a criminal act, he can be placed on probation, ordered to detention, or committed to the Department of Juvenile Justice.
 For exceptionally egregious conduct, a juvenile offender can be certified as an adult.
 To learn more about Juvenile Delinquency, click here.
 If you are in need of a Juvenile Justice Attorney, contact George Freeman today.

 Civil asset forfeiture is a process in which the government seeks to seize and forfeit your property.
 The government will then either sell your property and keep the proceeds, or they will use your property as if their own.
 In fact, the property becomes the government's if they are successful in a forfeiture proceeding.
-If your property is subject to forfeiture, it is not necessary that you be charged with a crime.
-Typically, however, a person is both charged criminally and subject to civil asset forfeiture.
+If your property is subject to forfeiture, you must be charged and convicted of a particular offense which permits forfeiture; if you are not found guilty the property will be returnable if demanded.
 This procedure most typically occurs when the government alleges your property – car, money, other valuables – was used in substantial connection with drug dealing.
 Once the government files an Information, you have a limited time period within which you must file an Answer.
 To learn more about civil asset forfeiture, click here.
 If your property has been seized, act quickly and contact a Fairfax Criminal Defense Attorney today – George Freeman will gladly meet with you and discuss your situation.

 Civil litigation typically involves conflict between private parties.
 If an individual believes they have suffered harm or a detriment by another, they may have a civil remedy.
 If they are successful, a civil court can enter a judgment in their favor for damages or issue an injunction or enter a declaratory judgment declaring an individual's legal rights.
 At issue most typically - money, personal property, or real property rights.
 If somebody owes you money, or if they have caused you harm, breached a contract, damaged your property, stolen your property, overstayed their welcome as a tenant – these are all civil matters that can be resolved through negotiation and settlement or trial in court.
 Whether you are the plaintiff (the person aggrieved or harmed) or the defendant (the person accused), a skilled trial lawyer can help.
 To learn more about civil matters, click here.